jmespath-unofficial/jmespath.test/README.md

     benchmark.
 Available `bench` types are as follows:
     -   `parse` - Benchmark only the parsing of an expression.
     -   `interpret` - Benchmark only the interpreting of an expression.
-    -   `full` - Benchmark both parsing and interepreting an expression.
+    -   `full` - Benchmark both parsing and interpreting an expression.
 -   `comment` - An optional comment containing a description of the specific test case.